Often described as energetic and instinctive, the Doberman Pit is the product of mixing a Doberman Pinscher and an American Pit Bull Terrier.

 The Doberman Pit’s Diet

 Doberman Pits need dietary basics like fats, carbohydrates, and proteins.
 Protein supports your dog’s immune system.
-It helps repairs cells so that wounds can heal.
+It helps repair cells so that wounds can heal.

 It helps build lean muscle and gives your dog healthy skin and coat.
 Protein is good for all dogs, of every age, whether they are growing puppies or seniors.